Abraham Lincoln was born February 12, 1809. He died April 15, 1865.

-- Abraham Lincoln lost the first time he ran for public office.
+The first time Abraham Lincoln ran for public office, he lost.
 He finished eighth of thirteen candidates.